2014 Keynote Speaker Lineup

 de Grummond Children's Literature Collection Lecturer

 Born in North Carolina in the front seat of her father’s car, and brought up in Houston, Kathi Appelt is the author of a number of books for both children and young adults, including the Newbery Honor Book The Underneath, which was also a National Book Award Finalist.
 She has garnered numerous other awards for both children’s books and young adult books.
-Kathi still lives in Houston, Texas.
+Kathi currently lives in College Station, Texas.

 Coleen Salley Storytelling Award Winner